-- Brightest mode: Optimized for daylight viewing, with living room level ambient brightness. - Gaming mode: Suitable for all types of entertainment media, including gaming and movies
+- Brightest mode: Optimized for daylight viewing, with living room level ambient brightness. - Gaming mode: Suitable for all types of entertainment media, including gaming and movies. - ViewMatch mode: Switches between high brightness performance and accurate color performance.

-- ViewMatch mode: Switches between high brightness performance and accurate color performance. - Movie mode: Is suitable for enjoying dark movies or DVD movies best viewed in a blackened (little light) home cinema or lounge room environment. - 5.
+- Movie mode: Is suitable for enjoying dark movies or DVD movies best viewed in a blackened (little light) home cinema or lounge room environment. - 5.
 Dynamic Movie mode: Is suitable for enjoying dark movies or DVD movies best viewed in a blackened (little light) home cinema or lounge room environment.
-In addition, the projector will optimize the image quality using the dynamic Movie function in accordance with the projected contents. - It takes the projector several minutes after it is turned on or resumed to initiate dynamic Movie function, so that the image contrast can be enhanced. - 6.
+In addition, the projector will optimize the image quality using the dynamic Movie function in accordance with the projected contents. - It takes some time to initiate this function.
+Make sure the projector has been turned on for more than 4 minutes.

+If the projector is resumed by using the Smart Restart feature, this function can be executed immediately. - 6.
 User 1/User 2 mode: Recalls the settings customized based on the current available picture modes.
-See "Setting the User 1/User 2 mode" on page 33 for details.
+See "Setting the User 1/User 2 mode" on page 32 for details.